-The Title IX Coordinator has the discretion to determine whether the complaint is appropriate for alternative resolution, to determine the type of resolution to pursue, and to stop the process at any time before its conclusion and move to a formal investigation.
+The Title IX Coordinator has discretion to determine whether the complaint is appropriate for alternative resolution, to determine the type of resolution to pursue, and to stop the process at any time before its conclusion and move to a formal investigation.

 Participation in alternative resolution is voluntary, meaning both the Complainant and the Respondent must agree to participate.
-If alternative resolution is selected, the Title IX Coordinator will provide timely written notice to both parties that include information:
+If alternative resolution is selected, the Title IX

+Coordinator will provide timely written notice to both parties that includes:

-- a) About the allegations; - b) That the Title IX Office has begun the process; - c) That the process is voluntary and will end upon either party's request; - d) That termination of the process may result in a Formal Investigation; - e) That they may be accompanied by an advisor throughout the process; and - f) That the process is private but not confidential, the Title IX Office will maintain a record of the process and may share information with others if needed to carry out the resolution, and information shared by the parties may be considered in any subsequent Resolution Process.
+- a) The allegations; - b) The Title IX Office has begun the process; - c) The process is voluntary and will end upon either party's request; - d) Termination of the process may result in Formal Investigation; - e) They may be accompanied by an advisor throughout the process; - f) The process is private but not confidential, the Title IX Office will maintain a record of the process and may share information with others if needed to carry out the resolution, and information shared by the parties may be considered in any subsequent Resolution Process.